 Graz' late-gothic cathedral near the town center is a relic of the times when the city was still an imperial seat.
 The baroque Mausoleum of Emperor Kaiser Ferdinand II is just a few feet away.
 Graz' armory is the largest historic arsenal in the world: 32,000 pieces of armor and weaponry date back to the 15th century.

 Austria’s largest provincial museum, the Joanneum, was donated by prince Johann at the beginning of the 19th century and spotlights nature, culture and arts in Styria.
 The Murinsel, an artificial island in the River Mur, was constructed in 2003 by New York based artist Vito Acconci.
-In 2017 it is slated to re-open with a new coffee and design shop.
+In 2017 it was slated to re-open with a new coffee and design shop.

 Graz is popular with art festival goers.
 Highlights include the styriarte, an early music festival and the Steirischer Herbst (Styrian Fall), a contemporary art festival featuring theater, the fine arts, literature, and music.
 A special event for all ages is the La Strada street artist festival – international theatre groups, dancers, and performers turn the city into one large stage.